top of page

 School Community co-creation – is this the key to safer, healthier, happier travel?

-Beccy Marston, Active Travel Consultant, Birmingham City Council & Active Travel Commissioner, West Midlands Combined Authority
+Beccy Marston, Active Travel Commissioner, West Midlands Combined Authority

 Peterborough School Streets Programme – moving forward